Rizzen9/Rizzen9/README.md

 ### 🚀 DevOps Engineer | Cloud Enthusiast | Automation Advocate

 Welcome to my GitHub!
 I'm a passionate **DevOps Engineer** with a strong focus on automating workflows, building scalable cloud-native systems, and integrating CI/CD pipelines for rapid and reliable software delivery.
+My biggest project to date that has been approved by NVIDIA'S Inception program, SYNRA LABS

 ---